dcoales/Thortiq/docs/thortiq_spec.md

 As you hover over the various boxes the drop indicator should move to show where the nodes will now be placed if you drop them.

 If a dragged node is one of a set of selected siblings then all the selected nodes should be moved according to where the node is dropped as described above.
-The drag icon should show the number if items being dragged.
+The drag icon should show the number of items being dragged.
 If multiple items are dragged then they should still be in the same relative order after being dropped.

 ### 2.7 Ancestor Guidelines